MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-on-object-interaction.md

 ### Warnings

 - If you set the title or label by conditional formatting, it's possible to override the text with the new direct text editing feature.
 It's a known issue we're working to block, and warn users that dynamic text takes precedence.
-- While responsive is on, the mini-toolbar will increase to the responsive upper bound, then stop.
+- While responsive is on, the mini-toolbar increases to the responsive upper bound, then stops.
 It might appear as a bug that it’s broken.
-We plan to add an error state to communicate this.
+We plan to add an error state to communicate this behavior.

 ### Custom visuals